 MurmurHash3 provides excellent distribution (every bit of input affects every bit of output) and is fast enough for real-time computation.
 It is not cryptographically secure, but that is not required for fingerprint hashing.

-When the encrypted _tcid cookie matches a known visitor, confidence is set to 1.0.
-The cookie contains an AES-GCM encrypted visitor token that is verified server-side.
+When the _vid_t cookie matches a known visitor, confidence is set to 1.0.
+The cookie holds the visitor's UID, which the server validates against its records.
 This is the fastest and most reliable identification path.

 New visitors with no prior record receive a confidence score of 0.90.
 There is no risk of false matching since there are no existing records to compare against.